pivotal-cf/bookbinder/README.md

 ### Markdown
 All markdown sections must be specified within the section key of the `config.yml`.

+#### YAML Front Matter

+Bookbinder supports YAML [frontmatter](https://middlemanapp.com/basics/frontmatter/).
+Frontmatter (or "front matter") allows you to include page-specific variables in YAML format at the top of a markdown file.

+If you want to include front matter in a markdown file, create a block at the top of the file by adding two lines of triple hyphens: `---`.
+Inside this block, you can create new data accessible to Bookbinder using the `current_page.data` hash.
+For example, if you add `title: "My Title"`, Bookbinder can access `current_page.data.title` to read "My Title".

+Bookbinder currently the following front matter when binding books:
+- `title:` Specifies the title of HTML page.
+- `owner:` Specifies the owner of a topic.
+This can be a single owner, or multiple owners.

+    Example of front matter for a topic with one owner:

+    ```
+    ---
+    title: Understanding Cloud Foundry
+    owner: Cloud Foundry Concepts Team
+    ---
+    ```
+    Example of front matter for a topic with three owners:
+    ```
+    ---
+    title: Using Cloud Foundry Services with the CLI
+    owner:
+      - Services Team
+      - Command Line Interface Team
+      - Documentation Team
+    ---
+    ```

 ### DITA

 Specify the following in the `config.yml`: